-- LD 6807-Strategic Planning
+- LD 6807-Organizational Strategic Planning

-- LD 6808-Conflict Resolution
+- LD 6808-Conflict Resolution for Organizational Leaders

-- LD 6809-Teams Development
+- LD 6809-Leadership Team Development

-- LD 6810-Coaching and Mentoring
+- LD 6810-Leadership Coaching and Mentoring

 - LD 6811-Leading in Global Contexts

 - LD 6812-Leadership Practicum

 Master of Arts in Ministry

 The Master of Arts in Ministry (MAM) equips students with a wide-ranging knowledge of biblical and theological studies along with exposure to a variety of church-related ministries.
 Persons serving in a role as a senior pastor or in support role are provided with practical skills on how to function in a local church or support ministry role.
 This degree program provides a foundational study to the more extensive M.Div. program.